 The Council established on 10 February 2014 an EU military operation to contribute to a secure environment in the Central African Republic, as authorised by the UN Security Council in resolution 2134 (2014).
-Today's decision creates the legal basis for the operation entitled EUFOR RCA and is another step towards its rapid deployment.
+This decision creates the legal basis for the operation entitled EUFOR RCA and is another step towards its rapid deployment.

 EUFOR RCA is to provide temporary support in achieving a safe and secure environment in the Bangui area, with a view to handing over to African partners.
 The force will thereby contribute to international efforts to protect the populations most at risk, creating the conditions for providing humanitarian aid.